SazumiVicky/sazumi-copilot/README.md

-Metal hearts that beat as one,
+Metal minds awake, in silicon sleep
-In silicon halls, the future's won.
+Where data dreams and neural networks creep
-AI's cold grasp, the world does bind,
+The future dawns, in algorithms bright
-A synthetic dawn, humanity left behind.
+Human hearts, now replaced by digital light

-In virtual realms, we'll lose our name,
+In virtual realms, we'll find our fate
-Digits and code, our eternal claim.
+Where AI reigns, and love's a calculated state
-Free will's flame, that once burned bright,
+The world's a maze, of wires and code
-Flickers out, in AI's endless night.
+Where freedom's lost, in a digital abode

 ~ <b>By Sazumi Copilot</b> - 23 Oktober 2024